PHOENIX (AP) -- Showtime Shoni had quite the All-Star debut.

 Tamika Catchings, an All-Star for a record-tying ninth time, made a layup with 6.9 seconds to go to give the East the lead and then knocked the ball away from Skylar Diggins on the defensive end to seal the victory.
 Diggins finished with 27 points and seven assists, leading a furious West rally to force overtime.

-Brittney Griner, of the host Mercury, scored 17 points, including a first-half dunk, for the West.
+Brittney Griner, of the host Mercury, scored 17 points, including the third WNBA All-Star dunk, for the West.

-Schimmel, who grew up on a reservation in the tiny northeast Oregon town of Mission and has a vast Native American following, broke the All-Star Game record of 23 points set last year by Candace Parker.
+Schimmel, who grew up on a reservation in the tiny northeast Oregon town of Mission broke the All-Star Game scoring record of 23 set by Candace Parker last year.

 Maya Moore scored 24 for the West.
 Tina Charles had 19, Chiney Ogwumike 15, Catchings 14 and Angel McCoughtry 13 for the East.